Recruitment

 Live 1000 Lives.
 We are the NHS

 Our recruitment team are here to help you whatever your NHS profession, level or interest.
-You can contact the recruitment team on 01872 255755 (option 2) or email rch-tr.jobs@nhs.net.
-The team are based at The Beacon building on the Royal Cornwall Hospital site in Truro.
-If you are a doctor and interested in specific medical staffing roles, please contact us on 01872 255755 (option 3) or email rch-tr.medicalstaffing@nhs.net.
+You can contact the recruitment team on 01872 255755 (option 3) or email rch-tr.jobs@nhs.net.
+The team are based at the Knowledge Spa on the Royal Cornwall Hospital site in Truro.
+If you are a doctor and interested in specific medical staffing roles, please contact us on 01872 255755 (option 2) or email rch-tr.medicalstaffing@nhs.net.

 Flexible Workers